theam/gatsbyjs-static-site-cicd/README.md

   </a>
 </p>
 <h2 align="center">
-  A basic template for deploying your GatsbyJS application to an AWS S3 bucket through your CICD pipeline.
+  A basic template for deploying your Gatsby application to an AWS S3 bucket through your CICD pipeline.
 </h2>

-WIP

 # gatsbyjs-static-site-cicd